alechenninger/monarch/README.md

 1. Fork or git clone git@github.com:alechenninger/monarch.git
 2. cd monarch
 3. Have gradle installed.
 I recommend using [sdkman](http://sdkman.io/usage.html).
+5. Have JRE8 installed
+7. Have JAVA_HOME defined (for ex: "/usr/lib/jvm/java-1.8.0-openjdk-1.8.0.65-3.b17.fc22.x86_64")
-4. Run gradle installDist
+8. Run gradle installDist
-5. Add symlink 'monarch' to your path which points to ${where_you_put_git_things}/monarch/bin/build/install/monarch-bin/bin/monarch-bin
+9. Add symlink 'monarch' to your path which points to ${where_you_put_git_things}/monarch/bin/build/install/monarch-bin/bin/monarch-bin
-6. Hack or git pull and gradle installDist whenever you want to update your executable
+10. Hack or git pull and gradle installDist whenever you want to update your executable

 ## usage
 See [bin](https://github.com/alechenninger/monarch/blob/master/bin/) for command line usage.